rellermeyer/TUD-DistributedSystems/docs/report.md

   Ultimately, we believe simulating all possible byzantine behaviours is impossible.
   If we simulate anything less, we can only prove the system is not byzantine fault tolerant, not that it is.
 - Running the system in a distributed manner: actors on different hosts should be able to communicate with each other.

-## Discussion
-The main challenge of the project was to understand who the system was supposed to work.
-It was not very clear from the original paper that the system as very heavily depending on the WS-AT protocol, and that it therefore was crucial to understand it before understanding the byzantine fault tolerant distributed commit protocol.
-The coronavirus situation also made it necessary for three of us to return to our home countries urgently, that led us to loose some time in the last few weeks of the project, which we could not fully recover in the extra week we got, since the new courses had started then.

-One of our team members, Miguel Lucas, was responsible for testing the system in a distributed fashion, but due to the coronavirus situation he had to return to his country and finish his studies at his home university.
-For this reason, he could not work on the project any more so the system could not be tested in a distributed fashion.

-The paper mentions WS-AT a few times, but they have made it more clear that it that they assume strong knowledge of WS-AT.
-Reading WS-AT helped a lot!

 ## Conclusion